 The same year, a gender taskforce was created to discuss further activities and publish our study in a brochure.
 The founding members were Gabriel Baur, Matthias Bürcher, Ursula Häberlin, Stéphane Mitchell, Nicole Schroeder, Carmen Stadler, Eva Vitija, Britta Rindelaub, quickly joined by Laura Kaehr and Christine Loriol, with the support of Rachel Schmid, EWA Ambassador and Eurimages Representative.
 The taskforce decided to form a Swiss network for women in the audiovisual industry welcoming Nicole Schroeder's idea to name it SWAN – in the spirit of EWA, the European Women's Audiovisual Network.

 The SWAN Facebook-Group was launched in January 2016.
 It grew quickly – within two days, it counted 500 members.
-Currently there are nearly 1'500 members who exchange and post news, informations and job offers daily.
+Currently there are more than 1'600 members who exchange and post news, informations and job offers daily.

 THE INTERNATIONAL CONTEXT